marczz/mzlinux_pages/system/backup.md

     a light-weight live mirror, written in LUA and C languages.
 It uses
     {{< iref "schedulers#inotify" "inotify" >}} to watch files
     and rsync and ssh to synchronize them.
 [Lsyncd is packaged in Debian ](https://tracker.debian.org/pkg/lsyncd).
-The source repository seems to be sleeping since 2018, the issues and pull request are unanswered.
+The source repository was sleeping
+    since 2018, but seems to have new activity in 2022, the issues and pull request are still mainly unanswered.

     See also {{< iref "#clsync" "clsync" >}} which was conceived as an enhancement of _lsyncd_.